Revisit Systematic Generalization via Meaningful Learning

 The causal role of semantic linking is also demonstrated by varying the difficulty.
-Overall, the joining of concept rules assists in developing semantic links between primitives and variants during training, by which models can behave compositional generalization during the test.
-Moreover, the different outcomes between Standard and Difficult indicate that either concept rules or just variant rules can connect primitives with their variants semantically, though the former is better than the latter.
-Again, the overall performance fall is the result of the more complicated task.
-Another noteworthy finding is that neural networks can realize systematic generalization in either an inductive or a deductive way but perform better in the former setting.
-By comparing such preference in Table \ref{table:il} and Table \ref{table:dl}, we find that current black-box neural nets are more capable of exploring rules and patterns from specific samples with context information rather than understanding knowledge from general concept rules in our experiments.
-This sheds light on why current machine learning is still highly data-driven and can hardly break through the bottleneck to realize advanced logic reasoning as human beings.
-How to improve models' generalization in deductive learning is an interesting future direction that we will work on.
+The difference between Standard and Difficult indicated that either concept rules and just variant rules can connect primitives with their variants semantically, though the former is better than the latter.
+Moreover, models appear to realize systematic generalization better in an inductive way.
+By comparing Table \ref{table:il} with Table \ref{table:dl}, we find that current black-box neural nets are more capable of exploring patterns from specific samples with context information rather than understanding knowledge from general rules in our experiments.
+This sheds light on why current machine learning is still highly data-driven and can hardly break through the bottleneck to conduct advanced logic reasoning as human beings.